LearnLib/alex/src/site/markdown/usage.md

 Usage of ALEX
 ===============

+Here you can find a detailed explanation of the concepts and ways to use ALEX, regarding the RESTful API that powers the application as well as the graphical client for it.
+This documents covers the necessary parts to understand and use both parts.

+For a deeper insight in the concepts and theory behind the application, consider reading the bachelor theses
+<a href="/documents/ba-thesis-bainczyk.pdf" target="_blank">A Simplicity-Oriented Web-Based Approach to Active Automata
+ Learning</a> that covers the front-end parts and <br/><a href="/documents/ba-thesis-schieweck.pdf" target="_blank">A
+ Service-Oriented Interface for Testing Web Applications via Automata Learning</a> that deals with the REST API and the connection to the <a href="http://learnlib.de/" target="_blank">LearnLib</a>.

 Frontend
 --------

-In order to make sure that the front-end functions as intended, it is recommended you use a modern web browser that implements most of the HTML5 and CSS3 specifications.
+In order to make sure that the front-end works as intended, it is recommended that you use a modern web browser that implements most of the HTML5 and CSS3 specifications.
 The application should run just fine for the following browsers:

  - Chrome >= 42.0.*
  - Firefox >= 36.0

-It is not guarantied that it also works with lower versions.
+It is not guaranteed that it also works with lower versions or alternative browsers such as Opera, Safari or Internet Explorer.
 If you keep your browser up to date you should not encounter any major issues.
-If you find bugs of any kind relating to the specified versions or find that certain parts of the following manual lack of useful information, let us know.
+If you find bugs of any kind relating to the specified versions or find that certain parts of the following manual lack of useful information,
+<a href="mailto:alexander.bainczyk@tu-dortmund.de,alexander.schieweck@tu-dortmund.de">let us</a> know.

 ### <a name="project-management"></a> Project Management